Public consultation on the draft report for the fresh passionfruit (Passiflora edulis) from Vietnam risk analysis has closed.

 Passionfruit industry in Vietnam

-Most passionfruit are consumed as fresh fruit in Vietnam, however small, unspecified volumes of fresh and frozen passionfruit are exported to a range of markets in Europe, Asia and the Middle East.
+Most passionfruit are consumed as fresh fruit in Vietnam, however small, unspecified volumes of fresh whole fruit and frozen pulp are exported to a range of markets in Europe, Asia and the Middle East.

 Passionfruit industry in Australia

-Most of Australia’s passionfruit is grown in Queensland, including in the Cooktown/Daintree, Mareeba, Wide Bay and Sunshine Coast regions.
-Passionfruit is also grown in the Tweed Valley region of NSW, with smaller volumes grown in other mainland states.
+Most of Australia’s passionfruit are grown in Queensland, including in the Cooktown/Daintree, Mareeba, Wide Bay and Sunshine Coast regions.
+Passionfruit are also grown in the Tweed Valley region of NSW, with smaller volumes grown in other mainland states.

 There is currently little Australian passionfruit export activity.
 However, driving long-term domestic and export growth is a priority for the industry.